RoshanSood/RoshanSood/README.md

 ### Hey there! 👋
-I'm Roshan Sood, a determined college student eager to contribute to team success through hard work, attention to detail, excellent organizational skills, and effective communication skills.
+I'm Roshan Sood(Roshan Like The Ocean), a determined college student eager to contribute to team success through hard work, attention to detail, excellent organizational skills, and effective communication skills.